-The A.A.S. in agriculture will serve students pursuing a degree and employment in the agriculture industry, and it will create a transfer pathway for students who wish to move on to university agriculture programs to earn a bachelor's degree.
+The Associate in Applied Science (A.A.S.) in agriculture will serve students pursuing a degree and employment in the agriculture industry, and it will create a transfer pathway for students who wish to move on to university agriculture programs to earn a bachelor's degree.

 Agribusiness deals with the business of production, processing and distribution of agricultural products.
 This includes agricultural economics and business through managing risk and realizing positive returns.

 Students will learn to apply business strategies and economic principles to solve problems in production and distribution of agricultural goods and services.
 MCC's agribusiness management provides an interdisciplinary curriculum that integrates studies in agriculture and business management.

 Agribusiness will help entrepreneurial students prepare for their future agriculture business and those students who want to work in the Kansas City agribusiness industry.

 The animal science pathway is for students who want to go into livestock production, aquaculture, animal nutrition, meat science, or veterinary science.

 Animal science focuses on animal, food and fiber production, and management.
 The courses encompass animal biology, breeding and genetics, nutrition, growth, behavior and management.

 Graduates of the program can enter the animal science workforce, start their own business, or pursue an advanced degree at the universities in veterinary science, animal production, agribusiness, biotechnology, conservation and agriculture education.

 The animal science field is diverse.
 Graduates of the program can go on to 4-year institutions for bachelor’s degrees in veterinary medicine, animal production, agribusiness, biotechnology, medicine, conservation and education or find a job after completing their degree at MCC.